Louise Linton Addresses Instagram Controversy

 When she was labeled as a “deplorable” by one commenter, Linton unleashed on the poster in an aggressive tirade.
 She topped off her response with the stunning questions, “Have you given more to the economy than me and my husband?
 Either as an individual earner in taxes OR in self sacrifice to your country?”

-What touched a nerve among many commenters was the fact that such an attack came during an era when the working and middle class continue to struggle financially.
-As Treasury Secretary, Steve Mnuchin has significant influence on American financial policies.
-This placed Linton in an awkward position as someone bragging about wealth while being married to someone who could have a significant impact on the financial well being of many.
+What touched a nerve among many Instagram users was the fact that such an attack came during an era when the working and middle class continue to struggle financially.
+As Treasury Secretary, Steve Mnuchin has a significant influence on American financial policies, and this placed Linton in an awkward position as someone bragging about wealth while being married to someone who could have a significant impact on the financial well being of many.

 Although Linton originally released an apology through her publicist two weeks ago, her recent interview marks the first time she has spoken directly on the issue.
 “My post itself and the following response were indefensible.
 Period.”
-Linton’s comments indicated that she may have rethought the way she responds to critics, and her actions seemed to show she felt it better to keep a low profile, as she has now made her Instagram private.
+Linton’s comments indicated that she might have rethought the way she responds to critics, and her actions seemed to show she felt it better to keep a low profile as she has now made her Instagram private.

-Featured image by Joel Ryan/AP Images
+Featured Image by Joel Ryan/AP Images